 I confess – I learnt endashes and emdashes only after I became a copy editor.
 In my previous post, “I have wondered what difference will it make when a reader sees an en dash.”
-For a very long I doubted if there is any reader – OK, when I say any, I meant any reader who has not published yet (and hence has not come across dashes) – who distinguishes hyphens, endashes, and emdashes.
+For very long, I doubted if there is any reader – OK, when I say any, I meant any reader who has not published yet (and hence has not come across dashes) – who distinguishes hyphens, endashes, and emdashes.
 While they may not know these dashes, they intuitively understand the usage of the dashes.
 They have seen them as two- or three-hyphens use from the typewriter era.

 [For the uninitiated, endash equals the width of an uppercase N; you now know an em dash.]